deficollective/defiscan/src/content/protocols/pendle.md

 ## Upgradeability

 The V2 protocol can be analyzed in a number of logical modules: _Yield Tokenization_, _Pendle AMM_, _vePENDLE, fees and incentives_ and _Governance_.
 Each module has upgradeable parts.
 Overall, these vectors could result in the _loss of user funds_, _loss of unclaimed yield_ or otherwise _materially affect the expected performance_ of the protocol.
 All the control vectors are held by the _Pendle Team_ with insufficient decentralisation and no distributed onchain Governance voting exists to this date.
 See the [Security Council Table](#security-council) for more details on the accounts that are the permission owners.

-With the current setup the _Upgradeability Score_ is _High_.
+With the current setup the _Upgradeability_ Score is _High_.

 ### Yield Tokenization

 Yield Tokenization is the foundation of Pendle, converting yield-bearing assets into standardized yield (SY) tokens which are then split into Principal Tokens (PT) and Yield Tokens (YT).
 This separation allows users to trade yield or fix the yield for a duration.

 The SY tokens themselves can be paused by the _Pendle Team_.
 Calling `pause` locks the supplied yield bearing assets in Pendle instantly without timelock protection.
 This could lead to permanent or temporary _loss of user funds_.
-Additionally, as a consequence of the smart contract infrastructure, during a paused SY token, trading between the associated YT and PT is paused.

 The [Governance](#security-council) multisig account can change the fee on the earned interest on any market instantly up to 20%, leaving YT holders no opportunity to exit their positions before enforcement of the new fee regime.
 Existing positions are affected as well as newly created positions.
 Existing positions will receive less yield than previously expected (_loss of unclaimed yield_).
 Currently, this fee is 3% and 100% is redirected to vePENDLE voters.
 The docs mention this is subject to change in the future.

-The `PendleCommonSYFactory` is used to create new markets and instantiate the corresponding SY token.
-The implementation code used by the Factory to deploy new SY tokens can be updated by [Pendle: Deployer 1](#security-council), an EOA.
-Importantly, existing SY token contracts and user funds already deposited in the protocol are not affected by this upgradeability vector, as the implementation update only applies to new SY token deployments.

 ### Pendle AMM Module

 Trading of PT and YT Tokens can be halted if the pause function on the SY token is called by the _Pendle Team_.
 If the pause is not resumed, PT owners can not claim the underlying asset at maturity, leading to _loss of user funds_.
 Likewise, the YT holders cannot claim the interest because of the paused SY token.

 The _Pendle Team_ ([Governance](#security-council) multisig) can update the trading fee for simple swaps and limit orders instantly.
 The fees are ultimately re-directed to the `vePENDLE` voters.
-If fees are reduced, the expected performance for `vePENDLE` voters might not hold true.
+If fees are changed, the expected performance for `vePENDLE` voters might not hold true.

 ### PENDLE incentives for LPs and Fees for vePENDLE voters

 The _vePENDLE, fees and incentives_ module handles voting, boosts and rewards.

 #### PENDLE emissions to LPs

 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines `PENDLE` incentive distribution across pools.
 The _Pendle Team_ can completely upgrade this contract, or add and remove pools from receiving votes without timelock.
 A pool that has received votes but is removed before the epoch is finalized and voting results are broadcasted looses all promised `PENDLE` allocation (_loss of unclaimed yield_).

-The `PendleGaugeControllerMainchainUpg` contract distributes `PENDLE` tokens pro rata as incentive for LPs to the markets on every market state change.
+The `PendleGaugeControllerMainchainUpg` contract distributes `PENDLE` tokens pro rata as incentive for LPs to the markets on every market action.
 The _Pendle Team_ can withdraw the `PENDLE` tokens from the `PendleGaugeControllerMainchainUpg` contract at any moment.
 As a consequence, the `PENDLE` tokens are not further distributed to the markets based on the voting they received.
 Already distributed `PENDLE` tokens cannot be withdrawn from the market contract, but future `PENDLE` incentives are less than expected.

 Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs which _materially affects the expected performance_ for the LPs of the protocol.

 #### Redirection of Fees to vePENDLE voters

 Charged fees from market activities are automatically sent to the `Treasury` multisig.
 The fees allocated for the `vePENDLE` holders are manually forwarded to the `PendleFeeDistributorV2Proxy` from the `Treasury` multisig account via the EOA `Hardware Deployer`.
 The collected fees can be withhold at any stage of the transfer from the Treasury to the `vePENDLE` holders.
 This could lead to _loss of unclaimed yield_.